 “With an open mind and some tweaks to structures, companies can expand and explore far larger talent pools by implementing flexible and remote strategies.”

 In relation to how COVID-19 has changed how we work, Ian says: “Increased flexibility from employers will see greater rewards from employees.
 I think if companies struggle to adapt, they will struggle to retain staff going forward.”

 “On the flip side, it’s crucial to highlight that everyone is different, and there doesn’t need to be a regimental ‘one-size-fits-all’ policy.
 It’s up to employers to keep their finger on the pulse and manage employees accordingly.”

-We asked Ian what makes a candidate stand out in their job application, which he considers to be:
+We asked Ian for his recruitment insights and what makes a candidate stand out in their job application, which he considers to be:

 - Relevant Project Experience: Extremely important to highlight on an application or CV.

 - Good Layout/Structure: For a hiring manager, it’s crucial that CVs have good formatting, layout and structure.